Small Bathroom Ideas — 31 Tiny, Yet Super Clever Spaces That Easily Fit Style and Practicality

 (Image credit: Zulufish)

-'When designing a compact bathroom, most opt for a boxed-in bath to try and maximize the space,' explains Emma Joyce of House of Rohl.
-'In reality, the result can feel claustrophobic and the room may feel like it’s dominated by a bath.
+"When designing a compact bathroom, most opt for a boxed-in bath to try and maximize the space," explains Emma Joyce of House of Rohl.
+"In reality, the result can feel claustrophobic and the room may feel like it’s dominated by a bath.
+A freestanding bath is an intelligent design solution, as it can open up the floor and wall space, creating an illusion of light and airiness."

 For smaller bathrooms, a small or short freestanding bath can come in anything as small as 47 inches.
-Consider a slipper bath - an asymmetrical freestanding bath raised at one end so the bather can be immersed.
-‘A short roll-top or back-to-the-wall design with at least 100mm round each of the edges is also good for smaller bathrooms,’ says Barrie Cutchie of BC Designs.
+Consider a slipper bath — an asymmetrical freestanding bath raised at one end so the bather can be immersed. ‘"A short roll-top or back-to-the-wall design with at least 100mm round each of the edges is also good for smaller bathrooms," says Barrie Cutchie of BC Designs.

-2. Paint the ceiling
+7. Paint the ceiling

 (Image credit: Matthew Williams)

-A black bathroom without visual clutter
+A black painted bathroom with wooden vanity and flooring and without visual clutter

 (Image credit: Tatjana Plitt.
 Design: CHEG Architecture)

-'Ensure the space feels clutter free and calm with details like larger tiles and minimum grout lines, concealed cisterns, a wall recess and frameless shower screens,' says Cagla Akguner-Taylor from CHEG Architecture, who designed this sleek, elegant bathroom.
-'This will eliminate visual clutter and allow the bathroom to breathe and feel more spacious.'
+"Ensure the space feels clutter-free and calm with details like larger tiles and minimum grout lines, concealed cisterns, a wall recess, and frameless shower screens," says Cagla Akguner-Taylor from CHEG Architecture, who designed this sleek, elegant bathroom.
+"This will eliminate visual clutter and allow the bathroom to breathe and feel more spacious."

-A bathroom with shelving pushed into the wall
+A bathroom with shelving pushed into the wall behind the sink with tiny teal mosaic tiles

 (Image credit: DHM Architecture)

-5. Reconfigure the layout for better space management
+10. Reconfigure the layout for better space management

 (Image credit: Lonika Chande)